Altinity/clickhouse-operator/docs/zookeeper_setup.md

 In case we'd prefer to go with [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) storage, some additional steps have to be done.

 Shortly, [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) is used to bind together [Persistent Volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/), which are created either by k8s admin manually or automatically by [Provisioner](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/).
 In any case, Persistent Volumes are provided externally to an application to be deployed into k8s.
-So, this application has to know **Storage Class Name** to ask for from the k8s in application's claim for new persistent volume[Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).
+So, this application has to know **Storage Class Name** to ask for from the k8s in application's claim for new persistent volume - [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).
-This **Storage Class Name** should be asked from k8s admin and written as application's **Persistent Volume Claim** parameter.
+This **Storage Class Name** should be asked from k8s admin and written as application's **Persistent Volume Claim** `.spec.volumeClaimTemplates.storgaeClassName` parameter in [05-stateful-set.yaml](../manifests/zookeeper/05-stateful-set.yaml).

 ## Stateful Set
 Edit [05-stateful-set.yaml](../manifests/zookeeper/05-stateful-set.yaml) according to your Storage Preferences.